RohanAlexander/telling_stories_with_data/_book/21-hunt.md

 Please think about your childhood home, or another building that you know intimately.
 Imagine yourself standing at the front of it.
 Describe what it looks like.
 Then 'walk' into the front and throughout the house, again describing each aspect in as much detail as you can imagine.
 What are each of the rooms used for and what are their distinguishing features?
 How does it smell?
 What does this all evoke in you?
 Please write a page or two.

-Now think about a dataset that you're interested in.
+Now think about a dataset that you are interested in.
 Please do this same exercise, but for the dataset.